jakeleyhr/GetVISTA/README.md

 * **envistacoords.py**: query _Ensembl_ database with species and _genomic coordinates_
 * **gbvistacoords.py**: query _GenBank_ database with species and _genomic coordinates_
 * **gbgenerecord.py**: query _GenBank_ with database species and _gene name_, get list of records to select (to choose in gbgene module)
+* **emailaddress.py**: check and update the email address used to make GenBank Entrez queries
 * **version_check.py**: check package version is up to date

 ![getvista schematic](https://github.com/jakeleyhr/GetVISTA/assets/154226340/e3e9f11a-9553-4648-a212-31c8e3c38609)